SimonBon/SimonBon/README.md

 ![](simonandcats.png)

-# Hello World, I’m Simon! 👋
+# Hello there! 👋 I'm Simon

-Welcome to my digital abode!
-I’m Simon, navigating the fascinating crossroads of Artificial Intelligence (AI) and medicine, currently deciphering the secrets of cell types and tumor images as a Ph.D. student in Vienna.
-My days are filled with exploration and discovery, and I'm thrilled to share my journey with you!

-## 🧠 My Passion & Mission

-I’ve embarked on this journey with a profound passion for the transformative power of AI in healthcare.
-My mission is to harness the potential of AI to bring forth groundbreaking advancements in medical diagnostics and treatment.
-Whether it’s delving into the details of MRI, CT scans, or exploring the intricate world of biological imaging like IMC, FISH, and IF, I’m all in!

-## 🎓 Educational Journey

-Education has been a thrilling ride for me!
-I hold a Master’s degree from the University of Tübingen and a Bachelor’s from the University of Applied Sciences Saar.
-From developing algorithms for endoscopes to estimating radiation doses with Deep Learning, every step has been an adventure filled with learning, experimenting, and creating!

-## 🔍 Research Focus

-A significant focus of my research is exploring uncertainties in deep learning.
-This area is crucial as it delves into the reliability and trustworthiness of AI models, especially in healthcare applications.
-Understanding and quantifying uncertainty helps ensure that AI-driven decisions are accurate, dependable, and robust.

-## 💻 Tech & Creativity

-Tech wizardry and healthcare enthusiasm define my day-to-day life.
-I’m mixing and matching Python, PyTorch, Docker, and a dash of creativity in the Creative Cloud to cook up innovative solutions that bridge technology and healthcare.
-It’s a delightful blend of science and creativity, and I’m here for it!

-## 🤝 Let's Connect!
+I am a Ph.D. student in Vienna, passionately exploring the intersection of AI and medicine in the [Taschner-Mandl Group](https://github.com/taschnermandlgroup) at [St. Anna Children's Cancer Research Institute](https://www.ccri.at).
+My work involves unraveling the intricacies of cell types and tumor imaging, where each day brings new discoveries.
+I'm deeply committed to leveraging AI's transformative potential in healthcare, aiming to revolutionize medical diagnostics and treatments.
+My academic journey, with a Master's from the University of Tübingen and a Bachelor’s from the University of Applied Sciences Saar, has been an exhilarating mix of developing algorithms, delving into deep learning, and more!
+My research currently focuses on the uncertainties in deep learning, especially vital for reliable and trustworthy AI in healthcare.
+Day-to-day, I blend Python, PyTorch, Docker, and Creative Cloud to create innovative tech solutions at the nexus of science and creativity.
+If you're intrigued by AI, medical imaging, or the latest in tech, let's connect!
+Drop by my social media or webpage for a chat over a virtual coffee, sharing stories and ideas.
+Can't wait to explore the endless possibilities of AI and medicine with you! 🤝🚀🧬

 Fancy a conversation about the wonders and complexities of AI, medical imaging, or just the latest in tech?
 Reach out on [social media](www.linkedin.com/SGUTWEIN) or check out [my webpage](https://simonbon.github.io).
 I’m always eager to connect, share stories, exchange ideas, and enjoy a virtual cup of coffee with new friends and fellow enthusiasts.